Berghain (song): Commercial performance

 In Spain, "Berghain" debuted at number one on the Spanish Singles Chart, becoming Rosalía's 12th chart-topping single.
 With this achievement, she extended her record as the Spanish female artist with the most number-one songs, and tied Quevedo as the overall Spanish artist with the most number ones.
 For Björk, "Berghain" marked her second number-one single in Spain after "Hidden Place" in 2001.

 Internationally, the single reached number 21 on the Billboard Hot Rock & Alternative Songs chart in the United States, and peaked at number 2 on the World Digital Song Sales chart.
 It also charted at number 5 on Austria's Ö3 Austria Top 40, number 12 on the German Singles Chart, number 85 on the Irish Singles Chart, number 15 on the Dutch Single Top 100, number 4 on the New Zealand Hot Singles chart, and number 4 on the Schweizer Hitparade in Switzerland.
-Globally, "Berghain" peaked at number 22 on the Billboard Global 200 chart.
+Globally, "Berghain" peaked at numbers 22 and 14 on Billboard Global 200 and Billboard Global Excl.
+US, respectively, becoming Björk's and Yves Tumor's first entry on both charts.

 Music video

 The accompanying music video was released on 27 October 2025 and directed by Nicolás Méndez of the Barcelona-based production company Canada, with whom the singer had previously collaborated on the videos for 2018 singles "Malamente" and "Pienso en tu mirá".
-The music video was shot in Warsaw, the capital of Poland.
+The music video was shot in Warsaw.

 The video follows Rosalía surrounded by an orchestra in different locations including an apartment, a hospital, a bus and a pawn shop.
 She then returns to her apartment to find the door open, and when she investigates finds that it has been painted like a forest and many animals are inside, including a bird that sings Björk's vocals.
 The video concludes with Rosalía in bed, cut between distressing dark scenes of the animals morphing and a drum, she then appears to turn into a dove.

-Personnel

-These credits have been adapted from Tidal.
+Live performances

+Rosalía and Björk performed "Berghain" live alongside the Heritage Orchestra at the Brit Awards 2026.

+Credits

+Credits adapted from the Lux credits page on Rosalía's official website.